nilsmartel/delta-offset-compression/README.md

-# Delta Offset Encoding
+# Quick Compression

-Compress 4 numbers (u32) at once.
+Compression that works on just 4 numbers at once.
+Employs nullsupression and delta-, offset encoding.

 ## Compression Scheme